 Suggestions from residents

 There was a lively discussion with local residents.
-Some of their suggestions included:
+Some of the challenges put forward included:

 - Sourcing – source goods not just from the UK but locally; put a symbol on air freighted goods (M & S do this); put carbon labels on goods; and do more to influence their suppliers

 - Green food choices – promote veggie ‘dine in for two’ deals and do price promotions on veggie food.

 - Packaging –there is still far too much packaging.
 Customers should be allowed to bring refills and leave packaging at the supermarket

 - Fair tax – Get a ‘fair tax label’ (The Coop has one).
 Big companies gain unfair competitive advantage if they avoid tax which can put local shops out of business.